-Send an email message to Susan_Ralls@uml.edu in the Office of Research Administration requesting to be set up in the Commons.
+Send an email message to your grants and contracts administrator in the Office of Research Administration requesting to be set up in the Commons.
+If you are unsure who the grants and contracts administrator for your college is, please call 978-934-4750 and someone will assist you.
 Once they have initiated the process, you will get an email message directly from the Commons with further instruction on setting up your password and using the site.

 Current rates are available online.